inspr/core-legacy/doc/client_controller.md

 ```go
 func (ac *AppClient) Update(ctx context.Context, context string, app *meta.App, dryRun bool) (diff.Changelog, error)
 ```
-`Update` updates an dApp inside the Insprd.
+`Update` updates a dApp inside the Insprd.
 If the dApp doesn't exist, it will return a error.
 The `context string` refers to the parent dApp where the actual dApp will be instantiated, represented with a dot separated query, such as **app1.app2**.
 The information of the dApp, such as name and other metadata, will be extracted from the definition of the dApp itself.
 So to update a dApp inside `app1` with the name `app2` you would call `ac.Update(context.Background(), "app1", &meta.App{...}, false)`.

 ### func \(\*AppClient) Delete